 We found that existing studies either were outdated or didn’t reveal much about where they got the data, which made us question the viability of the results.

-All data was collected anonymously using Google Surveys platform targeting only Americans.
-You can access raw data of the survey here.
+All data were collected anonymously using the Google Surveys platform, targeting only Americans.
+You can access the raw data of the survey here.

 - Are you living or have ever lived in long-distance Relationships (*LDR*)?

 - What is necessary to call a relationship long-distance?
 (You can select several, but pick the most relevant).

 - How long are you living (or lived) in a long-distance relationship (LDR)?

 - What’s the main reason why you are living (or did live) in LDR?

 - Do you plan to close the distance?